How to Know If You're Saving Enough for Retirement?

-Financial experts agree that everyone needs an emergency fund, but opinions on just how large it should
+Financial experts agree that everyone needs an emergency fund, but opinions on just how large it should be vary.

 A general rule of thumb is to save at least 3-6 months worth of living expenses.
 This may seem like a hefty goal, so take your time.